Talk to your Health Care Professional

 # Storing Adrenaline Pens

 Adrenaline autoinjectors should ideally be stored in a cool dark place at room temperature, between 15 and 25 degrees Celsius.
-They should be stored in an insulated wallet if the temperature is warmer than 25 degrees Celsius or colder than 15 degrees Celsius.
-They should not be refrigerated or stored in your car or in the hold of airplanes as the temp may fluctuate and reduce the effectiveness of the adrenaline.
+Our range of frio insulated wallets are perfect for storage where the temperature is warmer than 25 degrees Celsius.
+Adrenaline auto-injectors should not be refrigerated or stored in your car or in the hold of airplanes as the temp may fluctuate and reduce the effectiveness of the adrenaline.

 # Eating Out